 What Makes A 3D Printer Loud?

-How loud your 3D printer is will depend on a few different things, but it’s mainly based on vibrations.
+How loud your 3D printer will depend on a few different things, but it’s mainly based on vibrations.

 The main things that make a 3D printer loud are: Motors, fans, bearings and stepper drivers.
 Cheaper printers do tend to be a lot noisier due to the cheaper mechanical parts and result in more vibrations.
 A lot of the time, this can be alleviated by changing to better parts.